How to Become a Psychologist in California

-California employs more psychologists than any other state in the country and projects employment growth within the profession of nearly 15 percent from 2010 to 2020.
+California employs more psychologists than any other state in the country and projects employment growth within the profession of nearly 9% from 2020 to 2030.
 Psychologist salaries are amongst the highest in the country as well, so California is a great place to begin your career in psychology.

 Psychology is a very important field of study and people’s health can depend on professional psychologists.
 California understands that and takes the qualification process very seriously.
 You can’t become a psychologist in California unless you hold a license and to ensure that those holding the license are qualified for the position, the state has put in place a strict set of requirements.